garder14/erfnet-tensorflow2/README.md

 python train.py --num_epochs 70 --batch_size 8 --evaluate_every 1 --save_weights_every 1
 ```

 By default, training resumes from the latest saved checkpoint.
-If the checkpoints/ directory is missing, training starts from epoch 0.
+If the checkpoints/ directory is missing, training starts from zero.

 ## Inference

-Run the following command to predict the semantic segmentation of every image in the test_images/ directory (note: results are generated in the test_segmentations/ directory).
-It is required to specify the location of the weights (you can use the pretrained weights pretrained/pretrained.h5, or any other weights saved during your own training in the saved_weights/ directory).
+Run the following command to predict the semantic segmentation of every image in the test_images/ directory (note: results are saved in the test_segmentations/ directory).
+It is required to specify the location of the weights (you can use the pretrained weights pretrained/pretrained.h5, or any other weights saved during training in the saved_weights/ directory).

 ```bash
 python predict.py --weights pretrained/pretrained.h5